EvgeniiDolzhenko/cypress-conduit-api/README.md

 🔹 Using Prettier to format scripts

+🔹 Using global hook, before hook, beforeEach, afterEach.

+🔹 .yml file for Git Ations

 and many more.

-The repo will be continuously updated with many more enhancements.
+The repository will be updated periodically.

 Instalation :
 1. npm install